Mike Collins (politician): 2022

-After Hice announced that he would not seek reelection in the 2022 elections, Collins announced his candidacy.
 Collins and Vernon Jones advanced to a runoff election, and Collins defeated Jones in the runoff on June 21.
 Collins defeated Tabitha Johnson-Green, the Democratic nominee, in the November 8 general election.

 After his election, Collins drew attention for hiring Brandon Phillips as his chief of staff.
-Phillips was arrested in November 2022 on a misdemeanor charge of animal cruelty for kicking a dog, and had two previous criminal incidents, including pleading guilty to criminal trespassing and battery for a 2008 incident when he attacked a man and slashed his car's tires, and threw a woman's laptop.
+Phillips was arrested in November 2022 on a charge of animal cruelty for kicking a dog, and had previous criminal incidents, including pleading guilty to criminal trespassing and battery for a 2008 incident when he attacked a man and slashed his car's tires, and threw a woman's laptop, in addition to a separate incident of pulling his gun on a woman.